Alexisbol/ada-template-website/README.md

 </p>

-<p> The next figures allows to assess whether large policy moves, regardless of sign, are associated with higher volatility in some sectors.</p>
+<p> The following figure allows to assess whether large policy moves, regardless of sign, are associated with higher volatility in some sectors.</p>

 <div class="figure-block">
   <div id="fig18" style="width:100%; height:520px;"></div>